 These may occur when mercury-containing devices are broken.
-To avoid such spills from occurring all mercury containing devices should be replaced with a non-mercury substitute.
-In case of a spill or broken mercury containing device, notify campus police of the spill.
+To avoid such spills from occurring all mercury containing devices should be replaced.
+In case of a spill or broken mercury containing device, contact your Lab Supervisor or CHO.

 Mercury reductions plans must be followed for mercury containing devices or mercury containing chemicals.
 SCI, VFS and PHR are all under specific mercury reductions plans.
 The city of Big Rapids prohibits the discharge of mercury into the sewer.
+All mercury containing devices and chemicals are required to be registered with the AALSD as described in plans.